 “By 2012, the plants in three key countries – China, India, and the United States – are expected to emit as much as an extra 2.7 billion tons of carbon dioxide, according to a Monitor analysis of power-plant construction data.
 In contrast, Kyoto countries by that year are supposed to have cut their CO2 emissions by some 483 million tons.”

 According to one estimate, between 1750 and 1994, oceans absorbed 118 billion tons of CO2—and we were just starting serious CO2 production.
-As anyone with a fish tank knows, as the pH falls, the water becomes more acidic.
+As anyone with a fish tank knows, if the pH falls too low, the water becomes more acidic and that’s how to kill your pet fish if you’re not careful.
 Fish life becomes more and more problematical.

 “This absorption has made the world’s oceans significantly more acidic since the beginning of the industrial revolution.
 Research published last year by Mark Jacobson, an assistant professor of civil and environmental engineering at Stanford University, indicated that between 1751 and 2004 surface ocean pH dropped from approximately 8.25 to 8.14.
 James Orr of the Climate and Environmental Sciences Laboratory further estimated that ocean pH levels could fall another 0.3 – 0.4 units by 2100.”

 “…there may be too little carbonate for [in the Pacific] organisms to form shells as soon as 2050.”

 Since 1990 alone, pH levels in the Pacific have dropped .0025.
 Such a drop may not seem significant until one understands pH levels.

 Both of the articles cited above are well-worth reading in full.
 The first article is perhaps the most germane, touching, as it does, on the causes of the Permian extinction, the largest mass die-off in the earth’s history.
 Yes, the oceans became acidic, far more so than ours will by 2100, I think, I hope.